 Fissures, True pockets, Interproximal areas, Occlusal pits,

-Application of ethyl chloride, Horizontal bitewing radiograph, Transillumination, Use of Briault probe,
+Application of ethyl chloride, Horizontal bitewing radiograph, Transillumination interactive learning , Use of Briault probe,

 bacilli, Lactobacilli, Spirochaetes, Staphylococci,